buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 ### 1. Enable experimental feature

-Verify your pack version is equal or greater than X.Y.Z
+Verify your pack version is equal or greater than 0.29.0

 ```bash
 pack version